pbrucla/fuzzing-lab/03-fuzzing-libraries.md

 > [!NOTE]
 > The AddressSanitizer report contains a lot of useful information that can be used to diagnose the bug.
 > Try reading the output and see if you can figure out what type of vulnerability AddressSanitizer detected.
+> Was the invalid memory access on the stack or the heap?
+> Was it a read operation or a write operation?

 ## Acknowledgements